-There are three matters scheduled for a vote:
+There are four matters scheduled for a vote:

 - 1. Election of six directors; - 2.
-Ratification of the appointment of RSM US LLP (formerly McGladrey LLP) as our independent registered public accounting firm for 2016; and - 3.
-Approval, on an advisory basis, of the compensation of our named executive officers as identified in this proxy statement.
+Ratification of the appointment of RSM US LLP as our independent registered public accounting firm for 2017;

+- 3. Approval, on an advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement; and - 4.
+Advisory indication of the preferred frequency of shareholder advisory votes on the compensation of our named executive officers.